JACKIEZHAOKAI/CSE150_AI_games/gumoku/readme.md

 ```
-gomoku.py calls board.py, and then calls either randplay.py OR mcts.py to select if you want to play with a stupid random AI OR MCTS smart AI.
+gomoku.py calls board.py, and then calls either randplay.py OR mcts.py to determine
+if you want to play with a stupid random AI OR MCTS smart AI.

 Also, you can enter ENTER in the game to choose random AI plays against with MCTS AI

 TO modify the playing mode, you can access the gomoku.py file